Minecart: In popular culture

 Minecarts have been depicted as a type of thrill ride; for instance Indiana Jones uses one in an escape scene in Indiana Jones and the Temple of Doom.

 Mine train roller coasters are inspired by minecarts.

 Minecart levels, a term used for levels in which the player takes a high-speed ride in a minecart, are common in video games, especially side-scrolling video games such as Donkey Kong Country and Fantastic Dizzy.

 A minecart is also featured in two scenes of the 2005 animated film Hoodwinked!.

 Minecarts and tracks can be crafted by the player in Minecraft and used for transportation.
 They are also found in abandoned mineshafts that generate naturally as a part of the game's procedural generation.
+In the 2025 film adaptation A Minecraft Movie features a scene where Steve and Garrett (portrayed by Jack Black and Jason Momoa) escape the mobs through a minecart.

-Minecarts in Stardew Valley are also used for transportation between the farm, mines and a few other destinations but are not available from the beginning and are unlocked by completing one part of the community center.
+Similarly to Minecraft, minecarts in Stardew Valley are also used for transportation between the farm, mines and a few other destinations but are not available from the beginning and are unlocked by completing one part of the community center.

 In Sun Haven, a minecart is used for players to traverse between floors in the mines while other farm sims use lifts.

 In Great Britain, restored mine carts (known as "tubs") containing floral displays can commonly be seen on village greens and outside pubs in former coal mining areas such as Northumberland and County Durham.

 Like in Great Britain, old mine carts are common decorations in Germany, sometimes accompanied by old mining tools.
 Especially in the Ruhr Area those carts can be found in many front yards.